victronenergy/venus-docker-grafana/README.md

 [Grafana](https://grafana.com/).
 Grafana is a super powerful webbased data analysis tool.
 Which is quite easy to learn.

+This repository contains the docker compose configurations and is all that is needed to get up and running.
+The source code and setup for the docker images are located here: https://github.com/victronenergy/venus-docker-grafana-images

+For the latest info on releases, see: https://github.com/victronenergy/venus-docker-grafana-images/releases

 This solution can work with one or more GX Devices in your local network, as well connect to devices via the VRM cloud.